Early Childhood Education

-Career Degree (ECC) The Early Childhood Career degree prepares you to work as a preschool or daycare in Massachusetts certified as a Lead Teacher.
+Early Childhood Education Career Degree (ECC) The Early Childhood Career degree prepares you to work in a preschool or childcare center in Massachusetts certified as a Lead Teacher.

-Transfer Degree (ECT) The Early Childhood Transfer degree sets you on the path for a teaching career as a Lead Teacher with Preschool Certification.
-Most importantly, upon graduation you will be ready to transfer into a 4-year institution to earn a bachelor’s degree.
-This program prepares you to take the Massachusetts Tests for Educator Licensure (METL).
+Early Childhood Education Transfer Degree (ECT) The Early Childhood Transfer degree sets you on the path for a teaching career as a Lead Teacher with Preschool Certification.
+Most importantly, upon graduation, you will be ready to transfer into a 4-year institution to earn a bachelor’s degree.
+This program prepares you to take the Massachusetts Tests for Educator Licensure (MTEL).

-Our Early Childhood Education programs promote high-quality early care and education.
+Our Educator programs promote high-quality early care and instruction.
 MWCC places an emphasis on understanding and meeting the state and national standards established by the Massachusetts State Department of Early Education and Care and the National Association for the Education of Young Children.

 “I believe that by the time a child grows up, that child’s first teacher and second teacher and all the child’s important adults will have become incorporated into that child’s development…and will always be part of who they are.”

-After completing your degree, you will be ready to apply for Department of Early Education and Care (EEC) Lead Teacher certification.
+In North Central Massachusetts, elementary school teachers make an average of $76,890 annually (after earning a bachelor’s degree.)
+Plus, in the state of Massachusetts, there is a projected 11% job growth in the elementary and early childhood education field, opening up 2,320 jobs.
+Your experience and knowledge after earning a bachelor’s degree or a certificate will help you find a job fast.
+After completing your degree, you will be ready to apply for the Department of Early Education and Care (EEC) Lead Teacher certification.
 Obtaining an Early Childhood Career certification indicates that you are qualified to work in childcare facilities.